michael-schienbein-fhr/react-termo/README.md

 ### Features

-- [x] Customizable terminal title
-- [x] Customizable terminal prompt
-- [x] Customizable terminal theme (light/dark)
+- [x] Customizable terminal title, prompt, font, and theme
-- [x] Customizable terminal font family
-- [x] Customizable terminal welcome message
+- [x] Set a welcome message for the terminal
-- [x] Customizable terminal commands
+- [x] Add and execute any javascript as commands
-- [x] Customizable terminal sound effects
+- [x] Control sound effects
-- [x] Customizable terminal options (xterm.js)
+- [x] Get full access to the terminal (xterm.js)
-- [x] Customizable terminal dock/floating mode
+- [x] Set terminal to dock/floating mode

 ### Installation